radumarias/rencfs/README.md

 - Fully `concurrent` for all operations;
 - `[WIP]` Handle `long file names`;
 - `[WIP]` Abstraction layer for `Rust File` and `fs` API to use it as lib to `switch to using encrypted files` by just `changing the use statements`;
-- `[WIP]` Abstraction layer to `access the storage` with implementation for desktop, wasm, Android, iOS and ability to write your own implementation.
+- `[WIP]` Abstraction layer to `access the storage` with implementations for desktop, Wasm, Android, and iOS and the ability to write your own implementation.

 # Functionality